dfredriksen/crossoverchallenge/README.md

 Improve the ui on clip edit - It can be neater with a little extra formattings Passing in clip data - Could just pass in the clip object itself, instead of creating a new property.
-Fix this later Code standards - Setup ESLint coding standard rules to keep spacing etc. consistent
+Fix this later Code standards - Setup ESLint coding standard rules to keep spacing etc. consistent Gulp task to handle Minification and concatenation of less/js files Gulp task to handle optimization of image assets
+Fix jumpiness in certain state changes by using fixed width divs in example
 ```

 ### Product ideas